JakeStanger/filexplorer/README.md

 ![screenshot](https://f.jstanger.dev/github/filebrowser/screenshot.png)

-## Installation

-- Clone this repo
-- Copy `config.example.json` as `config.json` and tweak the values to your needs.
-- Run `yarn install` to install dependencies.
-- Run `yarn build` to compile the TypeScript.
-    - You can use `yarn start` to test with.
-This will rebuild before starting.

 ## Uploading

 You can upload files to the server by posting on `/upload`.
 The server will return the URL to the file.